Below, find short descriptions about accessibility in Jakarta.

 For more detailed information with photos, please contact us.

 On our tours, our team is ready to assist you in any way to overcome barriers.

 It is possible to park / drop passengers right at the square.
 Access is easy, no steps and stairs.
 On weekends and holidays it can be crowded.

 Access at CAFE BATAVIA

-Step-free entrance and spacious enough on the groundfloor.
-There is a second floor with access only by stairs.
-The toilets are not equipped for wheelchair-users but relatively spacious.
+The entrance is step-free and the interior spacious on the groundfloor.
+The second floor can only be reached by stairs.
+The toilets are not adapted for wheelchair-users but relatively spacious.
 In Jakarta, go to big malls for accessible restrooms!

 Access at the WAYANG MUSEUM

 There are steps at the entrance; if you are on tour with us we bring our long ramp for these.
 Inside good access although not into every of the many small courts.
 A long and not too step ramp leads up into the second floor!
 You hardly find this a second time in Jakarta (or Indonesia).

 Access at SUNDA KELAPA